diaspora/diaspora/pkg/fedora/README.md

 is generated.

 #### Notes

+prepare-rpm.sh prepare creates links  also for all files listed in SOURCES.
+Typically, this is  secondary sources. *make-dist.sh source* applies all patches named *.patch in this directory after checking out source from git.

 The spec-files in dist/ are patched by *./prepare-rpm.sh to reference correct versions of diaspora and diaspora-bundle.
 The diaspora-bundle